DhairyaPal6099/phytoplankton-air-systems/system/ceng355report.md

 Network stability is improved by testing the Wi-Fi connection and placing the Raspberry Pi in areas with reliable signal strength.
 Sensor calibration is verified through repeated readings and comparision with expected ranges to ensure accuracy.
 The custom PCB is carefully designed and assembled to provide proper connections and minimize interference.
 Data consistency is maintained by standardizing the format of all readings before uploading to Firebase, ensuring the connected application displays information correctly.
 Coordinating the integration of multiple sensors and the Raspberry Pi through careful testing and documentation ensures reliable and continuous operation of the system.

 ## 5.0 Results and Discussion
+### 5.1 Hardware Results
+The hardware performed reliably during testing.
+All sensors, including CO₂, light, turbidity, and proximity, provided consistent and accurate readings.
+The Raspberry Pi successfully collected data from all sensors, and the custom PCB and wiring ensured stable connections.
+Calibration and sensor placement supported optimal performance throughout the testing process.

+### 5.2 Mobile Application and Cloud Integration Results
+The Android application displayed live sensor data effectively, with Firebase enabling real-time updates.
+User alerts and notifications were triggered accurately when environmental thresholds were reached, and achievement tracking successfully reflected CO₂ conversion progress.
+The app provided an intuitive and responsive interface for monitoring the system.

+### 5.3 System Integration Results
+Integration between hardware and software was seamless.
+The system operated continuously during testing, with sensor data accurately transmitted, stored in the cloud, and displayed on the application.
+The combined operation of the Raspberry Pi, sensors, and mobile app confirmed that the system met the intended functional objectives.

+### 5.4 Discussion
+Overall, the Phytoplankton Air System successfully achieved its project goals.
+The system effectively monitored environmental parameters in real-time, provided meaningful user feedback, and accurately measured CO₂ levels.
+The testing confirmed the reliability and efficiency of the system’s hardware, software, and cloud integration.
+Future development can build on this strong foundation to further enhance user experience and system capabilities.

 ## 6.0 Conclusions
+The Phytoplankton Air System successfully demonstrated an innovative, eco-friendly approach to air purification.
+By combining phytoplankton-based CO₂ conversion with real-time sensor monitoring, cloud integration, and a responsive mobile application, the system provided reliable measurements and meaningful feedback to users.

+The project confirmed the feasibility of integrating hardware and software components into a cohesive system that operates efficiently and supports sustainability goals.
+Testing verified that the sensors, Raspberry Pi, and mobile application worked together seamlessly, and that the system could accurately track CO₂ levels and environmental parameters.

+Overall, the project met its objectives by delivering a functional, user-friendly, and environmentally focused air purification system.
+This work provides a strong foundation for future enhancements, including extended operation, advanced analytics, and expanded user engagement features.

 ## 7.0 Appendix
 ### 7.1 Firmware Code